Help, I Have Possums In My Roof and They’re Driving Me Mad!

 How do possums get inside your roof?

 Possums are very nimble and incredibly persistent animals.
-If there’s a hole in your roof around the size of a tennis ball, then they can get inside.
-They’re even known to lift up the corners of tiles or roofing sheets if they’re loose so it can be tricky to find their entry points.
+If there’s a hole in your roof around the size of a tennis ball, then they will be able to get inside.
+They’re even known to lift up the corners of roof tiles or loose metal roofing sheets so it can be tricky to find their entry points.

 Possums are so persistent that even if you find the holes yourself and stuff chicken wire in them, they will push and pull until they get through so you will need to get your metal roof or tiles properly repaired or at least fix some solid timber or metal in the holes to adequately secure them.

 How Do You Remove a Possum From Inside Your Roof?